-The school administration recognizes that fashion trends may keep it from being easy for students to find appropriate clothing; however, it is important to maintain a proper learning environment.
+The school administration recognizes that fashion trends change over time, making it difficult for students to find appropriate clothing; however, it is important to maintain a proper learning environment.
 Parents/Guardians and students are requested to take the proper steps to ensure their school wardrobe meets the standards of the dress code.

 - Shorts must have a 3” inseam; skirts need to cover mid-thigh.